seyerjo/fa2trakt/docs/03_features.md

 ## Feature 5: Open Trakt Search in New Tab

 - **ID:** FEAT-05
-- **Description:** Opens the constructed Trakt.tv search URL in a new browser tab when the user clicks the button.
+- **Description:** Opens the constructed Trakt search URL in a new browser tab when the user clicks the button.
 - **Functional Requirements:** FR-05
 - **Detailed Operation:**
   1. The `openTraktUrl(url)` function is called with the constructed URL.